puniverse/comsat/docs/index.md

 server.start();
 ~~~

-`WebActorHandler` needs Undertow's in-memory session handler only for SSE exchanges; by default session management is enabled for all exchanges but it can be disabled in non-SSE cases by setting the `co.paralleluniverse.comsat.webactors.undertow.WebActorHandler.HttpChannelAdapter.trackSessionOnlyForSSE` system property to `true`.
+`WebActorHandler` assumes the same actor will manage a whole SSE session.

-The actor context duration for the default implementation is 10 seconds but it can be configured through the `co.paralleluniverse.comsat.webactors.undertow.WebActorHandler.DefaultContextImpl.durationMillis` system property.
+The actor context validity is 10 seconds by default but it can be configured through the `co.paralleluniverse.comsat.webactors.undertow.WebActorHandler.DefaultContextImpl.durationMillis` system property.

 ### Netty deployment